Caleblan/RISC-Calculator/README.md

 Once the program has started, you will be prompted to enter input on lines containing '>'.
-All the commands follow a basic structure with the command being the first string and can be followed by more strings which should be seperated by a space.
+All the commands follow a basic structure with the command being the first string and can be followed by more strings that are each seperated by a space.
 Type help to get the full list of commands or type "info [commandName]" to get the functionallity of a specific command.

 Examples: